midlantica/LovelyBunchOfCoconuts/content/quotes/nothing-is-more-permanent-than-a-temporary-government-measure.md

 ---
-title: "Nothing is more permanent than a temporary government measure"
+title: 'Nothing is more permanent than a temporary government measure'
 ---

 ## "Nothing is more permanent than a temporary government measure."